 - Does tension build through the piece?

 - When did I feel weird?
-Were their discordant moments? (i.e. A scene that doesn’t match the story.)
+Were their discordant moments? (i.e. a scene that doesn’t match the story)

 - When did I smile, laugh or feel happy?

 You might not immediately know why you felt confused, bored, happy or weird.
-Just mark the moment during the first edit, and then go back and look more closely at it with your reporter.
+Just note the moment during the edit, and then go back and look more closely at it with your reporter.
 Trust your instincts!
 And if the story feels unfinished, don’t hesitate to send your reporter back for more tape and/or reporting.
 Better now than later in the process!

 How to use the script during an ear edit

 If you have a script in your hand during the edit, that’s OK.
 Just use it sparingly.
-These are some suggestions; editors all have their own shorthand.
+These are some suggestions; editors all have their own shorthand:

 - Look down at the script quickly when you hear something you want to note, make a mark on the script, then quickly look up again.